BuildOnViction/gitbook/archive/how-to-deploy-a-nft-token.md

 ![](<../.gitbook/assets/image (16).png>)

-**Congratulations!** You have learned about non-fungible tokens, use-cases of NFTs and how to deploy NFT tokens on TomoChain.
+**Congratulations!** You have learned about non-fungible tokens, use-cases of NFTs and how to deploy NFT tokens on Viction.

 ### Source Code <a href="#04a2" id="04a2"></a>